 Wu-jen are sorcerors, men of mysterious powers.
 They command the elements, spirit forces, and the very powers of nature.
 They are seldom found living with the rest of human society.
 Instead, they live as hermits and anchorites.
 Living in the wilderness they purify their bodies and minds and contact the various natural and supernatural powers of the world.
 From these, they learn their spells—magical means to control the invisible forces of the world.

 Like the shukenja, the wu jen has dedicated his life to a single goal requiring great mental discipline.
 To reach it the wu jen must sacrifice his ties to family and his concern for honour.
 They are also little concerned with honour.
-While wu jen have integrity, they are unconcerned with the codes of honor that preoccupy samurai and other characters.
+While wu-jen have integrity, they are unconcerned with the codes of honour that preoccupy samurai and other characters.
 Bonuses and penalties of honour are halved for wu jen.

 Wu jen crave magical power in a world where no organized colleges of wizardry exist.
 Their thirst drives them to seek out others like themselves, hermits, recluses, or exiles who have gained the secrets they seek.
 Nearly all wu jen are trained by a single mentor in this fashion, outcast from proper society and set apart by their fearsome supernatural powers.
 To this end they deal also with the spirit world and gain Tengu and Oni as bonus languages.
 These races also do not necessarily attack a wu jen on site (providing a +2 on Diplomacy and Persuasion checks with these races).